lebbex/LXON/README.md

 It's just better, like it or not.
 Name me something better and I'll find a reason to call you a loser. -Nick Jasper (I do not speak in the image of the company)

-Now go read the LICENSE AND NOTICE files.
+Now go read the LICENSE and NOTICE files.

 ## Supported Container Types
 * Object